cruzryan/Orus/README.md

 1. You need to save your file twice for Orus to update the signals
 2. Takes ~1s to compile and run.
 How do we make it run faster?
+3. STD_LOGIC_VECTOR does not work!
+I will fix it soon